 Please note that Dr. Pittman does not recommend implant insertion through a peri-areolar (around the nipple) incision.
 Peri-areolar insertion of implants is associated with loss of nipple sensitivity, damage to the underlying breast gland, increased visible scarring, and increased rates of capsular contracture.

-It is important to discuss your cosmetic desires with Dr. Pittman during your consult to choose exactly which implant position and incision is right for you.
+It is important to discuss your cosmetic desires with Dr. Pittman during your consult in our Washington DC facility to choose exactly which implant position and incision is right for you.
 Our goal is to provide a customized plan for each patient, as no two patients have the same goals and anatomy.

 Minimizing Breast Enhancement Complications